SubhamMehta055/credit-card-fraud-detection/README.md

 - Implemented **SMOTE** to oversample the minority class, enhancing the model's ability to detect fraud.
 - Adjusted class weights to give more importance to the minority class during training.

+## Integration with Streamlit

+- This Credit Card Fraud Detection System was deployed using Streamlit to provide a user-friendly, interactive web application interface.
+With this integration, users can:
+- Integrated the Credit Card Fraud Detection System with Streamlit to provide a user-friendly, web-based interface, enabling users to input transaction data and view real-time predictions on the likelihood of fraud.

 ## Achievements

 - **Model Performance**: